UNITES-Lab/keylogging/spookjs-poc-main/README.md

 ***Note: Paths in the python scripts are set relative to web-simulation folder***

+## Visualize the Simulation
+You can viasualize each collected traces by running the following command, `sentence_id` could be obtained from the binary conversion files.

+`python3 pysim/anaylyze.py [sentence_id]`

 ## Third Party Code
 Builds upon the following software:
 - https://github.com/cgvwzq/evsets